Mahmoud Ahmadinejad and Israel

-Mahmoud Ahmadinejad was President of Iran from 3 August 2005 to 3 August 2013, and during that time had repeatedly made contentious speeches and statements against Israel.
-Ahmadinejad refused to call Israel by name, instead calling it the “Zionist regime”.
+Mahmoud Ahmadinejad was the president of Iran from 3 August 2005 to 3 August 2013, and during that time had repeatedly made contentious speeches and statements against Israel.
+Ahmadinejad refused to call Israel by name, instead calling it the "Zionist regime".
 He has called for the "elimination of the Zionist regime".
 Ahmadinejad took part in a protest called "The World Without Zionism" and has derided Israel on numerous occasions.
 He has urged regional powers to cut diplomatic and economic ties with Israel and halt oil sales.
 Tensions have risen over Iran's nuclear program.
 He has also provided funding, training and arms to Hezbollah and Hamas.

 Ahmadinejad's remarks have been criticized by various world bodies and governments, including the United States, Canada, the European Union, and the United Nations.

 Calls for destruction of Israel

 2005 call to "move" Israel

-In an interview on Iran's Arabic channel 'Al-Alam' on 8 December 2005, Ahmadinejad said that if Germany and Austria feel responsible for the massacre of Jews during World War II, they should host a state of Israel on their own soil.
+In an interview on Iran's Arabic channel Al-Alam on 8 December 2005, Ahmadinejad said that if Germany and Austria feel responsible for the massacre of Jews during World War II, they should host a state of Israel on their own soil.
 Speaking at a news conference on the summit sidelines, Ahmadinejad said most Jews in Israel "have no roots in Palestine, but they are holding the destiny of Palestine in their hands and allow themselves to kill the Palestinian people."

 "Some European countries insist on saying that during World War II, Hitler burned millions of Jews and put them in concentration camps.
 Any historian, commentator or scientist who doubts that is taken to prison or gets condemned.
 Although we don't accept this claim, if we suppose it is true...
 If the Europeans are honest they should give some of their provinces in Europe – like in Germany, Austria or other countries – to the Zionists and the Zionists can establish their state in Europe.
 You offer part of Europe and we will support it."